-Changes in land use and climate have resulted in a rapid aging of natural heritage resource site information, with many locations not visited in ten to twenty years.
+Changes in land use and climate have resulted in a rapid aging of natural heritage resource site information, with more than one third of locations not visited in ten to twenty years.
 This, along with reduced inventory staffing and increased job duties and time demands has generated an increased priority to revisit natural community and rare species sites in the field, verify their status, and update computerized data so the best information is available to meet land planning and land conservation needs.
 Identifying additional resources and methods to address this issue is a priority.

-More natural heritage information will need to be produced and distributed to the land conservation and land use community, via evolving internet mapping and database technology.
-There is a demand for more general open-space land conservation mapping and for targeted information for land trusts and local governments.
-Natural Heritage scientists and staff need assistance through specialized geographic information systems (GIS) training to accomplish their work and to keep pace with changes on the landscape and advances in communication and information technology (i.e. mobile data collection and web-based sharing).
+Natural heritage data collection is transitioning to full utilization of mobile data collection (i.e. via GIS-based phone and tablet apps).
+These data are being developed into information that is produced and distributed to the land conservation and land use community via evolving internet mapping and database technology.
+This work is helping to meet the demand for more open-space land conservation mapping and for targeted information for land trusts and local governments.
+Natural Heritage scientists and staff have worked hard to build this capacity and train staff on its use and at least a dozen other state Natural Heritage Programs have followed suit.
+However, these technological efficiencies are not sufficient to meet the growing need for updating, managing, and sharing important conservation data and information.
+DCR-Natural Heritage seeks additional General Funds to bring on staff to help keep pace with changes on the landscape, the needs of partners, and advances in communication and information technology (i.e. mobile data collection and web-based sharing) to continue to streamline all aspects of this work.